Ashwary-Jharbade/spinmetal.github.io/README.md

 Controls :

-For object one - arrow keys : up,down,left and right For oject two - w,s,a and d
+For object one - arrow keys : up,down,left and right For object two - w,s,a and d

 link - https://ashwary-jharbade.github.io/spinmetal.github.io/